 ABOUT THE AUTHOR

-Malcolm, Sabrina (1962 - ) is an illustrator and graphic designer.
+Malcolm, Sabrina (1962 - ) is a writer, illustrator and graphic designer.

 Sabrina Malcolm was born in Albion, Michigan in the United States.
 She immigrated to New Zealand in 1971, and was educated in Tapawera and Christchurch.
 At Canterbury University she studied botany and geology; she then studied illustration and design at the Christchurch Polytechnic.